-DisplayPort is an interface that is primarily used to connect a source of video and display it on a device like a monitor and projectors.
+DisplayPort is an interface that is primarily used to connect a source of video and display it on a device like a monitor and a projector.
 It also carries audio, USB, and other data forms.

 Mini DisplayPort is a version of the DisplayPort interface that uses a small plug and a socket compared to the original DisplayPort.

 There are some basic differences starting from its size to its compatibility level.

 This article brings you some important facts to distinguish between DisplayPort and Mini DisplayPort.

 In general, many of us are not aware of which of the products is more convenient, and thus the following differences will make you clear about both the products and which one to choose.